Attar of Nishapur: Influence on Rumi

-`Attar is one of the most famous mystic poets of Iran.
-His works were the inspiration of Rumi and many other mystic poets. `Attar, along with Sanai were two of the greatest influences on Rumi in his Sufi views.
+Attar is one of the most famous mystic poets of Iran.
+His works were the inspiration of Rumi and many other mystic poets.
+Attar, along with Sanai were two of the greatest influences on Rumi in his Sufi views.
 Rumi has mentioned both of them with the highest esteem several times in his poetry.
-Rumi praises `Attar as follows:
+Rumi praises Attar as follows:

 As a pharmacist

-`Attar was a pen-name which he took for his occupation. `Attar means herbalist, druggist, perfumist or alchemist, and during his lifetime in Persia, much of medicine and drugs were based on herbs.
+Attar was a pen-name which he took for his occupation.
+Attar means herbalist, druggist, perfumist or alchemist, and during his lifetime in Persia, much of medicine and drugs were based on herbs.
 Therefore, by profession he was similar to a modern-day town doctor and pharmacist.
-Further, Attar also refers to rose oil.
+Further, 'Attar also refers to rose oil.

 In popular culture

 Argentine writer Jorge Luis Borges used a summary reference to The Conference of the Birds in his short story, The Approach to Al-Mu'tasim (1936).
 The Ubuntu Theater Project in Berkeley California premiered an adaptation of Attar's The Conference of the Birds by Sholeh Wolpe, in Oakland, California.

-Several musical artists have created albums or songs that share the name of `Attar's The Conference of the Birds, as well as the themes of enlightenment contained therein.
-Notably, jazz bassist David Holland's eponymous album, written as a metaphor for his own enlightenment, and Om's album Conference of the Birds, which deals with esoteric themes often connected with metaphors of flight, inward vision, destruction of self, and oneness with the cosmos.

-In 1963 the Persian composer Hossein Dehlavi wrote a piece for voice and orchestra on Attar's 'Forugh-e Eshgh'.
-The piece received its first performance by Saba Orchestra and the vocalist Khatereh Parvaneh at the National Television in Tehran.
-In 1990 the opera singer Hossein Sarshar performed this piece as well, of which a recording was made.
+In an 1822 entry, the French writer François-René de Chateaubriand quoted a line, "Palaces are not built on the sea," in Memoirs from Beyond the Grave, 1768-1800.
+Chateaubriand probably encountered "Farid ud-Din" through the 1819 translation of Silvestre de Sacy, Le Livre des Conseils.